Work Experience – Year 10

 Individual help and advice is made available to all students in the form of careers counselling.
 Information is consistently displayed and fortnightly bulletins are issued, keeping students up to date with developments in the tertiary sector.

 Information is given on the nature of VCE, apprenticeships and traineeships as it is made available to the school.
+For further information you can visit our MRSS Career Website by clicking here.

 Individual counselling is given to year 12 students at any time during the year, but particularly in term 3.
 All students receive subject choice counselling, advice and information at the end or the school year, or as needed.